LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ![graphic showing the bolus in progress - tap to cancel display](img/cancel-bolus.svg){width="300"}
 {align="center"}

 ## Can I cancel a temp basal?

+### Cancel Temp Basal with Loop 3

+With Loop 3, disabling the setting for Closed Loop immediately restores the basal rate on the pump to the scheduled basal rate, which effectively cancels the temp basal.

+You can tap on disable Closed Loop and then immediately tap on enable Closed Loop if all you want to do is cancel the current temp basal.
+If you do restore Closed Loop, then Loop will resume automatic insulin delivery adjustments within 5 minutes.

+!!! tip "Bolus in progress"
+    Even if a bolus is in progress, you can still switch to Open Loop and restore scheduled basal.
+The current bolus continues unless you separately cancel the bolus.

 ### Cancel Temp Basal with Loop v2.2.x

 If you are running Loop v2.2.x, the method for canceling a temp basal is to [suspend the pump and then resume delivery](../operation/loop-settings/pump-commands.md#suspend-delivery).
+This also interrupts any bolus that might be in progress.

 Be sure to follow the suspend with the resume command.
 Otherwise, all insulin delivery is stopped and remains stopped until the user either clicks on the "Tap to Resume" command from the main screen or the "resume delivery" command accessed in the pump settings display.
 The resume insulin delivery command returns insulin delivery to your scheduled basal rate.

 If a bolus was interrupted, the bolus will not resume.

 As long as you are in closed loop mode, Loop will resume automatic insulin delivery adjustments within 5 minutes.

-### Cancel Temp Basal with Loop 3

-With Loop 3, disabling the setting for Closed Loop also changes the basal rate on the pump to the scheduled basal rate, which effectively cancels the temp basal.

-!!! warning "Bolus in progress"
-    If a bolus is in progress when switching to Open Loop, any active Temp Basal continues until it would expire naturally, unless the user takes further action.

-## Can I prime or set my own temp basal on Loop?
+## Can I set my own temp basal on Loop?

+Loop 3 provides a [Manual Temp Basal](../loop-3/omnipod.md#manual-temp-basal) feature.

-Loop 2.2.x does not allow you to pick your own temp basal rate or prime insulin (a Medtronic pump trick for adding extra insulin that Loop does not add to IOB).
+Loop 2.2.x does not allow you to pick your own temp basal rate.

-If you find yourself in a situation where you would like to specify an exact temp basal rate of your own, you would need to (1) change your scheduled basal rate for the time(s) that you'd like that basal rate, (2) cancel any currently running temp basal that Loop has running) and (3) disable Closed Loop in Loop Settings so that you are running in "open loop" mode for the duration of the time you want to use that specific basal rate.

-A [manual temp basal feature](../loop-3/omnipod.md#manual-temp-basal) will be available when the development branch is released as Loop 3.

 ## What if I lose my phone or RileyLink?